 As a homebuyer, you don’t want anything to jeopardize your chances of closing on the home you’ve selected.
 Many folks can’t buy homes without applying for a mortgage, and if you need one, it’s important to prepare so you’re a good candidate to get a loan.
 Making any of the following mistakes could reduce the amount of financing you qualify for, result in a higher interest rate on your mortgage or cause a lender to reject your mortgage application.
-And if you want further expert financial guidance, head over to SmartAsset’s financial advisor matching tool to get paired up with a professional who can tailor advice to your specific needs.
+And if you want further expert financial guidance, consider working with a financial advisor who can tailor advice to your specific needs.

 1. Racking up Debt

 Taking on additional debt before applying for a mortgage doesn’t make much sense.
 Your debt-to-income ratio – or how much debt you’re paying off each month in comparison to how much money you’re making – is just one factor that lenders look at when reviewing your mortgage application.
 If it’s above a certain threshold (typically 43%), you’ll be considered a risky borrower.